 Stanley continues through history, referencing the ‘debauched monk, Rasputin’ and his botched murder at the Yusupov Palace, now a museum, a labyrinth of silks and tapestries, frescoes and Old Master paintings.

 The Neva River cuts a path right through the city of St Petersburg and on its banks lies the Peter and Paul Fortress, ‘last residence of the dysfunctional Romanovs, gathered together, finally, beneath the great dome’.
 A fitting place to complete the story of this grand city with its colourful and rich past.

-Explore the magnificent city of St Petersburg with Steppes Travel by spending five days staying at the Belmond Grand Hotel Europe, from £1890pp including flights and transfers.
+Explore the magnificent city of St Petersburg with Steppes Travel by spending five days staying at the Belmond Grand Hotel Europe.